-To focus on the long term differentiation between the two areas, and to ensure that we had enough back-calculated length-at-age observation within individual fish born after the onset of heating, we avoided the initial years of warming (when mortality rates increased only to decline again (Sandström et al. 1995), and used data from 1987-2003.
-2003 corresponds to the year before the populations were no longer reproductively separated, and when the back-calculation parameters potentially changed.
+To focus on the long term differentiation in mortality between the heated and reference area we avoided the initial years of warming (when mortality rates increased only to decline again (Sandström et al. 1995)), and used data from 1987-2003.

 Statistical Analysis

-The differences in size-at-age, growth, mortality, and size structure between the two areas in the period after the onset of warming and before the removal of the barrier were quantified using hierarchical linear and non-linear regression models fitted in a Bayesian framework.
-First, we describe each statistical model and then we provide details of model fitting, model diagnostics and comparison.
+The differences in size-at-age, growth, mortality, and size structure between the heated and the reference area were quantified using hierarchical linear and non-linear regression models fitted in a Bayesian framework.
+First, we describe each statistical model and then provide details of model fitting, model diagnostics and comparison.